gigaai/docs/wordpress/README.md

-# Facebook Messenger Bots
+# Giga AI WordPress

-This is the repository of Facebook Messenger Bots documentation.
-Official URL is located at: [https://facebookmessengerbots.com/docs](https://facebookmessengerbots.com/docs)
+This is the repository of Giga AI documentation.
+Official URL is located at: [https://giga.ai/docs](https://giga.ai/docs)